rowan-cake/SchoolNotes/README.md

 NOTE: These are in no way totally comprehesive as most of my studying is done on paper.

 ---
+# Guide

+### Code
+- Has the usefull code file I made in obsidian across all my classes

+### Cosc111Python
+- All of the Cosc 111 java assigments in python

+### Final Prep Notes
+- The big summary sheets I'd make at the end of each class (most class's)

+### LeetCodes
+- Work space for the leetcode probelems
+- Along with a markdown file on notes I took while solving them.

+---
 ### Classes
 - Math 225 ODES (UBCO)
 - Cosc 121 Computer Science 2 (UBCO)